LYD369/KELGoP/model/GNN_RAG/README.md

 Please see details on how to reproduce results there.

 **Results**: We append all the results for Table 2: See `results/KGQA-GNN-RAG-RA` or `results/KGQA-GNN-RAG`.
 You can look at the actual LLM generations, as well as the KG information retrieved ("input" key) in predictions.jsonl.

+## Get Started
+We have simple requirements in `requirements.txt`.
+You can always check if you can run the code immediately.

+The datasets as well as the pretrained LM (LMsr) are uploaded here: https://drive.google.com/drive/folders/1ifgVHQDnvFEunP9hmVYT07Y3rvcpIfQp?usp=sharing

+Please download them and extract them to the corresponding folders.

+## Training
+Please follow the guidelines and hyperparamters of the corresponding GNNs for training.
+See `scripts` on a training example.

+Otherwise, you can download released GNN models from here: https://drive.google.com/file/d/1p7eLSsSKkZQxB32mT5lMsthVP6R_3x1j/view